| | | FOR WHOM IS THE MEMORIALMay 30, 2022A Time Of Meditation

 Those who have not served cannot fully imagine the experience of war, but we do know war's aftermath and the toll that it can take on the human heart.

-This day remembers and acknowledges loss and so do we remember those whom we have loved and lost.
-We hold their names and their faces in our mind's eye.
 We recall the gifts they gave to us through the strength of their being, the depth of their love, the courage of their dying, and the fullness of their living.

 In the Holy Quiet of this hour, their names surround us and they live with us in blessed memory.
-May we remain together in silence, as a tribute to all that they have meant to us.

 (Silence for a time)